VSTARWriter/redacted-project-docs/content/how-to/add-bit-ticket.md

 ## Prerequisites

 - Field Sales role
-- Access to My Bits view
 - An existing delivery ticket.
 - Additional bit in your inventory

 ## Steps

-1. Navigate to **My Bits**.
+1. Navigate to the **My Bits** view from the left menu.
-2. Find the bit you want to add.
+2. Find the bit you want to add in the results table.
 3. Click on the bit row to open Bit Details.
-4. Click **Add to Existing Ticket**.
+4. Click the **Add to Existing Ticket** button.
 5. Select the ticket from the dropdown list.
-6. Confirm the selection
+6. Confirm your selection.
-7. Click **Submit**
+7. Click the **Submit** button.

 ## Finding the Right Ticket

 The ticket dropdown shows:

-- Active tickets you've created
+- Active tickets you've created.
-- Tickets for the same customer
+- All tickets for the same customer.
 - Ticket number and customer name for identification.

 ## After Adding